hsatya/js-basic-prac/README.md

 ### Question 2: Write a JavaScript program to print the current window contents.

 This JavaScript program uses the `window.print()` method to open the print dialog box and print the visible content of the current browser window.

+### Question 3: Write a JavaScript program to print the current window contents.

+Write a JavaScript program to get the current date.
+Expected Output :
+mm-dd-yyyy, mm/dd/yyyy or dd-mm-yyyy, dd/mm/yyyy